-Guru Organic Energy Drink Disrupts Energy Drink Market With Plant Based Energy
+Guru Energy Drink Disrupts Market with Plant-Based Energy

 In an ideal world, people will wake up filled with lots of energy and motivation to get through the day.
 In reality, most are sleep-deprived.

 In a 2019 survey, the average hours of sleep Americans got around this period was only five hours and thirty minutes, almost an hour less than how they fared in the previous year.
 Many are overworked, tired, and are barely managing themselves daily.

 It isn’t surprising then that one of the most popular drinks for years is coffee.
 For a lot, though, a cup may not be enough, especially if they’re looking for that jolt that can kick away the sleepiness and energize their bodies.
 This is where energy drinks come in.